davenkin/andy-springboot-sample/ADRs/003_use_ddd.md

 - In DDD, we have both ApplicationService and DomainService and they serves differently purposes.
 When you are creating a service class, you should know which kind of services you are creating.
-- When retrieving and persisting AggregateRoots, use **Repository**.
-Compared with Data Access Object(DAO), Repositories have a restriction that only AggregateRoot can have its Repository, other classes in the domain model should not have Repository.
-Also, Repository handles the whole AggregateRoot, but not partially.
+- When retrieving and persisting Aggregate Roots, use **Repository**.
+Compared with Data Access Object(DAO), Repositories have a restriction that only Aggregate Root can have its Repository, other classes in the domain model should not have Repository.
+Also, Repository handles the whole Aggregate Root, but not partially.

 Example
 Repository [MongoEquipmentRepository](../src/test/java/deviceet/sample/equipment/infrastructure/MongoEquipmentRepository.java):